oliwierptak/popo/README.md

 This parameter is optional.

-Each schema folder can contain multiple schema files, for example:
+For example, each schema folder can contain multiple schema files:

 ```
 <bundles>